Samworth27/T2A1/README.md

 # Marketplace Case Study - Ebay

-## Q12 - Conduct research into a marketplace website (app) and answer the following parts:
+## Q12 - Conduct research into a marketplace website (app) and answer the following parts

 ### a.
-List and describe the software used by the app.
+List and describe the software used by the app

 Ebay currently use a wide variety of in house open source software for almost all of their operations.
 Their account on github.com has over 160 repositories.
 The website itself runs on JavaScript (MarkoJS), CSS and HTML.
 Oracle, MongoDB and its in house NuGraph built on the open source JanusGraph are used as DBMS.

 ### b.
-Describe the hardware used to host the app.
+Describe the hardware used to host the app

 Ebay uses in house designed servers to distribute 500PT of storage and process 300 billion queries every day.
 Each pf Ebay's search servers are comprised of 2 Intel 6138 processors, each with 64GB of RAM.
 Each server has multiple 2TB hardrives in RAID 10 and is capable of storing the database index.